As part of our wheelchair walks series, I’d like to share a walk we did on the Wales Coast Path in North Wales.

 Wales is blessed with 870 miles of stunning coastline, and the best way to experience it is on foot.

 Opened in May 2012, the Wales coastal path is a dedicated route spanning the entire coast of Wales.
-Sadly, I won’t be able to push Bridget along the whole length of it, but I can walk the accessible sections, so that’s what we’re doing.
+Sadly, I won’t be able to push Bridget along the whole length, but I can walk the accessible sections, so that’s what we’re doing.

 Even though we need to avoid the more difficult sections of the Wales Coast Path, we’ll still get to see plenty of quaint villages, the wild coastline and, of course, seaside towns.

-We’re starting our assault on the path in the north, in Chester, being precise.
+To be precise, we’re starting our assault on the path in the north, in Chester.

 The path starts on the banks of the River Dee, about a mile away from the main road; it’s a gentle walk to the start and very wheelchair friendly.